Buying booze in the UAE

 Gourmet gifts.
 Finer Things is a little deli next door and well worth popping into for its range of oils, vinegars, jams, biscuits and excellent artisan French cheeses.

 Getting there and away.
-The outward journey as above (click the Rootstock link for more detail) and you go back the way you came.
+The outward journey as above and you go back the way you came.
 If you continue straight on after the water park towards Ras Al Khaimah you will reach MMI Al Hamra in less than 10 minutes (and places like the new Waldorf and the Al Hamra Golf Club).

 The Hedonista and I popped into The Hilton Al Hamra Hotel and Golf resort for a quick lunch before we left.
 The club sandwich at Le Chalet was fairly average but the view was superb.
 Relaxed and happy, all worries and anxiety banished, tucking our purchases snugly under a blanket, we set back on the road to Dubai.
 We breezed home on the Emirates Road (the journey took about 90 minutes), any fears forgotten and looking forward to tasting some of our interesting finds.